 This IBIS Quality Specification is intended to supplement existing support mechanisms for producers of IBIS files.
 Email reflectors for IBIS community support are open to the public.
-The IBIS Open Forum also offers a FREE Model Review Service:
+Details on the email reflectors and the model review service offered by the IBIS Open Forum are described at the web URL given above.